Dirgahayu: Background and recording

 The news about the recording arose when Faizal Tahir talked about it at his iAMFAITHMEN's Eid al-Fitr open house at The Gardens in Mid Valley on 20 July 2016.
 Originally meant to be mentioned briefly in the interview, Faizal decided to tell the media all about his project with Siti Nurhaliza.
 During the interview, he revealed that the song just finished recording a week before.

 The whole duet project began when he was approached by Datin Zaiton Mohamad Jiwa, owner of Global Station.
 She offered him a chance to produce and record a duet with Siti Nurhaliza for her production house's latest television series, Lara Aishah.
 Upon receiving the offer, Faizal immediately worked on the song during the Islamic month of Ramadan.
 Siti and Faizal recorded their vocals separately since at the time of Faizal's recording, Siti was in Mecca to perform the Umrah.
 Fully composed by Mike Chan, Ezra Kong, and Faizal himself, Faizal recorded his part during Ramadan while Siti recorded her part after Eid al-Fitr.
 Faizal commented: "Dirgahayu is fully composed by myself and two friends of mine which are Mike Chan and Ezra Kong.
 Actually, before this people have been asking for Datuk Siti Nurhaliza and I to work together.
-By happenstance, the production company, Global Station Pte Ltd proposed to me to compose a song with her for a 100-episode drama series for Astro."
+By happenstance, the production company, Global Station Sdn Bhd proposed to me to compose a song with her for a 100-episode drama series for Astro."

 "Dirgahayu" marked their first effort to record a song together.
 Previously, they had worked together on a number of occasions including Konsert Satu Suara, a concert for Faizal Tahir in 2010 which was sponsored and produced by Siti Nurhaliza's own production company, Siti Nurhaliza Productions.
 He also composed and produced "Aku", one of the songs that was included in Fragmen, an album by Siti Nurhaliza which was released in 2014.
 He also has served as guest artist for a number of Siti Nurhaliza's concerts, including Dato' Siti Nurhaliza Unplugged 2015 concert and Dato' Siti Nurhaliza & Friends Concert in April 2016.